NeuronSphere/hmd-tf-bartleby/docs/transforms.rst

             Specifically, the file names must start with ``01__``, ``02__``, ``03__``, etc. in order for robot to interpret the sequence correctly.

-    - Running the robot tests:
+    - *run_test.sh*:

-        Use the code below to execute the test suite.
+        Use the code below to execute the test suite locally.

         .. code-block:: bash